Nyubu/inter-process-communication/README.md

      To make it easy, do not allow interrupts during system calls or vice versa.

  Instruction set
-    1 = Load value		      Load the value into the AC
-    2 = Load addr		        Load the value at the address into the AC 3 = LoadInd addr	      Load the value from the address found in the given address into the AC (for example, if LoadInd 500, and 500 contains 100, then load from 100).
+    1 = Load value\t		      Load the value into the AC 2 = Load addr		        Load the value at the address into the AC 3 = LoadInd addr	      Load the value from the address found in the given address into the AC (for example, if LoadInd 500, and 500 contains 100, then load from 100).